-- Lift the complete assembly using the 4 lifting plates provided in the base. - Use appropriate shackles and slings for weight of assembly. - Ensure sufficient length of slings to prevent high loads in rigging. - Ensure base is level prior to lifting to prevent shifting during crane operations. - Ensure bearing protective paper is in place prior to lifting (if applicable). - If the unit is provided with a shaft locking cradle, ensure it is properly-positioned and tightly-installed prior to lifting the base. - Lift parts/subassemblies using only labeled threaded holes & labeled hooks. - The lifting lugs of the bearing housing, heat exchanger, end shield, connection boxes etc, must be used for handling only these components. - Never lift the motor by the shaft or other auxiliary lifting features. - Lifting and lowering must be done gently in order to avoid damage to the bearings, stator, and other components.
+- Lift the complete assembly using the 4 lifting plates provided in the base. - Use appropriate shackles & slings for weight of assembly. - Ensure sufficient length of slings to prevent high loads in rigging. - Ensure base is level prior to lifting to prevent shifting during crane operations. - Ensure bearing protective paper is in place prior to lifting (if applicable). - If the unit is provided with a shaft locking cradle, ensure it is properly-positioned and tightly-installed prior to lifting the base. - Lift complete rotor & stator minus top enclosure with four lifting plates on base using vertical sling angle chains. - Lift parts/subassemblies using only labeled threaded holes & labeled hooks. - The lifting lugs of the bearing housing, heat exchanger, end shield, connection boxes etc, must be used for handling only these components. - Never lift the motor by the shaft or other auxiliary lifting features. - Lifting and lowering must be done gently in order to avoid damage to the bearings, stator, and other components.